-When water is desired and you are not hooked up to city water, your freshwater tank will be your water supply.
+When water is desired and you are not hooked up to city water, your tank will be your supply.
 On your monitor panel is a switch to turn on the 12-volt demand pump.
+Energy for the pump is supplied by the auxiliary battery or converter.
 The pump will self-prime when started, supply water, and continue to run until approximately 40 pounds of pressure is achieved.
 When the pressure drops to 20 pounds, the pump will restart.
 Some cycling in the pump may occur.
 A check valve is built within the pump to prevent water from flowing into the supply tank.
-The pump has a small filter attached on the "in port" side to prevent any foreign matter from entering the pump.
-Removing the lower cup and cleaning it out 1-2 times a year, is recommended.